josemirm/MemoryCleaner/README.md

 ## About this:
 This software have an easy way to free memory in Windows systems.
 This memory cleaner works allocating all non-used memory in the system to occupy all "pending" memory, after that, it frees all the allocated memory to let it completely free, not "half-free, half-pending-to-free".
 The last version of the program check your physical free memory on your computer to do the cleaning automatically without any
-* TO THE OLD VERSION (NOT RECOMMENDED): If you haven't any virtual memory assigned to your system, you can use the infinite memory allocation (t wouldn't allocate more memory than you have), otherwise with a virtual memory file/partition, it will fill both physical and virtual memory making your computer totally unstable.
+* Do not use the old version: If you haven't any virtual memory assigned to your system, you can use the infinite memory allocation (t wouldn't allocate more memory than you have), otherwise with a virtual memory file/partition, it will fill both physical and virtual memory making your computer totally unstable.

 ## UPDATE 1
 * Some bugs found in the code are solved.